 Docker has its own advantages when it comes to Portability.
 Besides that, we no longer require a virtual machine spun up for each and every app.
 Why?
 Because if I run a CoreOS host server and have a guest Container-based off of Ubuntu, the Container has the parts that make Ubuntu different from CoreOS.
 While a Virtual Machine is a whole other guest computer running on top of your host computer (sitting on top of a layer of Virtualization), Docker is an isolated portion of the host computer, sharing the host kernel (OS) and even its binaries/libraries if appropriate.

 Docker uses shared Kernel which means that they are much more efficient than hypervisors in terms of system resources.
-Containers are lightweight which means that there are several VMs that can each run its own application with its own operating system.
+Containers are lightweight which means that there are several VMs that can each run their own application with their own operating system.
 But there can be thousands of containers in the same server that shares the Kernel’s operating system to execute the work.
 This, in turn, means you can leave behind the useless 99.9% VM junk, leaving you with a small, neat capsule containing your application.

 Docker is Easy to Launch